matttpt/hummus/README.md

 Hummus aims to be a lightweight, no-nonsense social website for small, close-knit groups.
-It is implemented as a [Django](https://www.djangoproject.com) site and currently includes the following components:
+It is implemented as a [Django](https://www.djangoproject.com) site and currently includes the following features:

 - A lightweight forum/discussion board with a compact, threaded design, designed for sharing news, stories, and ideas

-The following components are planned:
+- Optional integration with identity providers through OpenID Connect

-- Integration with identity providers through OpenID Connect
+The following features are planned:

 - Customizable user profiles
 - Photo upload/photo sharing